dkfriend07/test-smart-tutorial/source/index.html.md

 # App Launch Flow

 We have now created our own SMART app and registered that app with Cerner to access the FHIR resources.
-Before we continue on with the next steps, lets take a moment to talk about what is going to happen next.
+Before we continue on with the next steps, lets take a moment to talk about the flow of a SMART app launch.

+The SMART app launch flow beings with the EHR.
+Through some method a user has indicated that they wish to launch a smart application.
+The EHR redirects to the SMART ```Launch URI``` that was registered above.

+In this example ```Launch URI``` is launch.html. launch.html redirects to the FHIR authorization server which in-turn redirects to the ```Redirect URI```, index.html, upon a successful authentication.

+Post authentication index.html exchanges the returned authorization token for an access token and is then able to request resources from the FHIR server.
+Lets take a deeper look at launch.html and get it ready for authentication.

 ![alt text](ehr_launch_seq.png "High Level EHR APP Launch Flow")